bemasc/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 #### Solution: Plan to upgrade

 Forwarders that want to observe all queries from RVS clients should plan to implement DDR or DNR.
-In the short term it is possible for the forwarder to disable DDR by responding negatively to _dns.resolver.arpa but this is not recommended long-term as it prevents confidentiality protection.
+In the short term it is possible for the forwarder to disable DDR by responding negatively to _dns.resolver.arpa, but this is not recommended long-term as it prevents confidentiality protection.

-## Per-device observation

-With Do53 to a legacy DNS forwarder, an on-path attacker located between the local network and the upstream resolver is not directly aware of how many devices are making DNS queries behind the forwarder.
-It can only see aggregated queries being made by the forwarder. {{DDR}} to a non-local resolver permits the attacker to become aware of the individual encrypted DNS connections from each device, noting how many there are and the relative number of queries/responses made for each.
-RVS shares this property.

-### Mitigation: Open multiple connections

-If the above issue is a concern, clients may wish to open a random number of connections to the designed encrypted resolver and distribute queries among them.
-This may lead the attacker to assume a larger number of devices than are actually present.

 --- back